 Access Statement for Lancaster Castle

 Situated very close to the city centre, Lancaster Castle is still a working building.
-Public access to the castle is through the main gatehouse situated at the front of the building, although large parts of the former HMP Lancaster Castle are at present inaccessible.
-Entry to the courtyard area is free of charge, but access to most of the buildings is by guided tour only.
+Public access to the castle is through the Shire Hall entrance situated at the rear of the building (opposite the Priory Church).
+Large areas of the former HMP Lancaster Castle are at present inaccessible.
+With the exception of the shop, entry to the buildings is by guided tour only.
 Tours run regularly throughout the day between 10:00 and 16:00 in summer and between 10:30 and 15:15 in winter (specific tour times vary and are subject to change).

-Wheelchair access is severely limited.
-A-wing and the exhibition room underneath the clock tower are wheelchair accessible, as is the courtyard, and there is an interactive kiosk situated in the gift shop (located in A-Wing) for anyone unable to take part in a tour.
+Wheelchair access is severely limited, and there is an interactive kiosk situated in the gift shop (located in the Shire Hall lobby) for anyone unable to take part in a tour.
 This includes a virtual tour with 360 degree views of the rooms themselves.
 Unfortunately, the tour route itself is not wheelchair accessible.